Post-Production

 - We recommend transcoding your source footage to the Apple ProRes 422 codec for editing in Adobe Premiere OR using the native codec of your video camera device (AVCHD, XDCAM, and others).

-Editing Workflow Suggestions
+11-Step Video Editing Workflow

-With Adobe Premiere
+Streamlining Production With Adobe Premiere

-1. Organize the Project
+1. Organize the Project — Folder Structure and Naming Conventions

 Folder Structure | Naming Conventions |